ginatcacenco/Proiect-Practic-TM/README.md

 ### 2.1.4 Risks
 Project risks:
-* lack of experience of the QA team
+* lack of experience of the QA team which can cause failure to meet the deadlines and inability to fix all bugs
-* only one QA in the QA team
+* only one QA Engineer in the QA team
 * unavailability of the test environment
-* short deadline of Zephyr Squad and Jira tools
+* short trial period of Zephyr Squad and Jira tools which can cause short deadline and/or pressure on the team and inability to fix all bugs

-Product risks: validation constraints on the fields might might be too restrictive to the end user
+Product risks:
+* the app doesn't work constantly
+* the product does not meet the customer's expectations
+* the product does not meet the requirements

 ## 2.2 Test analysis